jaredpalmer/razzle/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Build Types

 In addition to universal/isomorphic appplications, Razzle can build single page (or client-only) applications.
-To do this, you can remove `index.js` and `server.js` then `index.html` file inside public folder at the end pass `--type=spa` to your `package.json`'s scripts like so:
+To do this, you can remove `index.js` and `server.js` then add `index.html` file inside public folder, at the end pass `--type=spa` to your `package.json`'s scripts like so:

 ```diff
 "scripts": {